Marlborough Lines Limited: Heritage diesel generators

 The supply of electricity to Marlborough was initially dependent on a small hydro station at Waihopai.
 In 1930, a diesel generator was established at Springlands in Blenheim to provide backup power when hydrogeneration was not available.
-A detailed story and pictures of the diesel generator have been published in a history of the original manufacturer, Paxmans of Colchester, England.
+The Davey Paxman 6VN diesel engine and generator output 430 kW of electricity; it was the only six-cylinder VN engine ever built and is the only VN engine still in working order.

-A further generator set was installed in 1937.
+A further diesel generator set, a 900 kW Harland & Wolff set, was installed in 1937.
 After Marlborough was connected to the rest of the South Island grid in 1955, the need for the generators was greatly reduced and they were relegated to reserve use.
 They were last used for generation on 22 June 1992, during that year's nationwide power shortages.

 The generators have been preserved by Marlborough Lines as part of the engineering heritage of electricity supply in the region.